 Averted in Bait and Switch (STO), where the near-human aliens aren't consistently white either.
-The Bajor's captain and ops officer are light-skinned Bajorans and the master chief at the sensor station is Caucasian, but the main conn officer is Korean, the chief medical officer is an Australian Aborigine, and the science officer is a brown-skinned Trill.
+The Bajor's captain and ops officer are light-skinned Bajorans and the master chief at the sensor station is a human with an English name, but the main conn officer is Korean, the chief medical officer is an Australian Aborigine (making him blackandSouth Asian), and the science officer is a brown-skinned Trill.

 All of the citizens of the city in Logan's Run are conspicuously white.
 That could be the result of the city's Designer Babies.
 Then again, the Killer Robot they fight was originally supposed to evoke a "tribal" African and was portrayed by a black actor.
 So....